2026 Exhibiting:

 "Curl" Installed on the 7th floor of the new City Hall, a City of ABQ purchase.

-"Nehebkau" purchased by the NM Department of Cultural Affairs Percent for Art Program.
-To be installed December at the entrance of the new tower of UNMH.
+"Neheb Ka" Funded by the NM Department of Cultural Affairs Percent for Art Program, installed outside at the entrance of the Critical Care Building of the UNMH campus in ABQ, NM

 Contact: